Dale Dike Reservoir: Great Sheffield Flood

 The original dam was constructed to a height of 29 m by John Towlerton Leather, and was completed by April 1863.
-The dam head had a puddle clay core and had a max volume of 3.240 e6m3.
+The dam head had a puddle clay core and had a maximum volume of 3.240 e6m3.
 Filling took place soon after, and by 10 March 1864, the water level was 0.7 m below the crest of the dam.

 At 23:30 on 11 March 1864, the day after the reservoir was finally full, the newly built dam failed.
 Over 690 e6impgal of water cascaded down the valley causing the Great Sheffield Flood, which caused massive damage downstream along the Loxley and Don and through the centre of Sheffield, destroying over 5,000 properties and killing 244 people.

 The new dam

 The dam was rebuilt in 1875, some 300 m upstream of the previous dam head, and is still in use, holding 2,063,200 m3 of water, now used exclusively for domestic purposes.
 It is owned by Yorkshire Water, part of the Kelda Group.